-Every hour, Barracuda Cloud Security Guardian scans your infrastructure for risks.
+Every twelve hours, Barracuda Cloud Security Guardian scans your infrastructure for risks.
 It detects items which do not pass the standards in your policies.
 When it detects these failed items that need your attention, it highlights them on the Security Risks page.

 You can think of this page as an inbox or a to-do list, where you can assess and address outstanding risks.
 The number of outstanding risks in your infrastructure displays in the menu pick for the Security Risks page.
 Navigate to the Security Risks page to assess the outstanding risks and either remediate them or suppress them.